 I meant to reply after reading this.
 But stupidly I never did…

 What I didn’t know was that Dana had been suffering from a decade-long depression.
 Last week she took her own life.

 Several of her long-time musician friends, Aric Nitzberg, Brennan Nase, Todd Harrison and I, decided to honor her by taking that demo, the one from the email, and add live instruments behind it.
 We were able to do this because Aric recorded the original track (midi, voice) and still had the session files.
 Surreal and quite emotional recording this with her singing in the headphones especially since the tune itself is so gorgeous (and what a voice!).
 The resulting recording was played at her funeral.
 Here it is (with a 2021 remix).

 “Reconciliation,” music by Clyde Connor and Vince Norman, lyrics by Dana Rogers.
 Copyright 1993/2012.
 Remixed 2021.

-Here’s a different recording, a duet we recorded at my cafe in 2005–she frequently performed there with me.
+Here’s one more recording I found, a duet we recorded at my cafe in 2005–she frequently performed there.
 Dana had perfect pitch and was constantly changing the keys of tunes based on what she was hearing in her head.
 You can hear her doing that on this recording.
 It’s also fun listening to her banter at the end of the track.
 Like when she says “try the veal” — it was a vegetarian restaurant 😉